ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 ## Configuring a Power Systems Virtual Server instance
 {: #configuring-instance}

 To begin, complete all of the fields under the **Virtual servers** section.
-If you select more than one instance, you are presented with additional options.
+If you select more than one instance, you are presented with more options.

   The total due per month is dynamically updated in the **Order Summary** based on your selections.
 You can easily create a cost-effective {{site.data.keyword.powerSys_notm}} instance that satisfies your business needs.
   {: tip}